Statistics and Data Science

 In the Oslo area the research group collaborates closely with the Department of Biostatistics at the Medical faculty, the Biomedical Informatics Research Group and Logic and Intelligent Data at the Department of Informatics, Norwegian Computing Center, Institute for Cancer Research at Oslo University Hospital, National Institute of Public Health and Statistics Norway.
 Otherwise the research group has a broad collaboration within Norway and internationally.

-The master study in statistics and biostatistics at the University of Oslo is part of the masters programme in Modelling and Data Analysis.
-From the fall 2018 we take part in starting a master program in Data Science.
+The master study in statistics and biostatistics at the University of Oslo is part of the masters programme in Modelling and Data Analysis and the master program in Data Science.
 The link Nytt om statistikk is meant for students interested in statistics and contains updated information about everything that is happening in the field of statistics right now.